-1. Residency Requirement Checklist
+- 1. Residency Requirement Checklist

+- 2. Residency Program Guidelines for Rad Onc

+- 3. Professional Information

+- 4. Leave Requests & Attendance

+- 5. Rotation Schedules & Call Schedule

+- 6. Resident Patient Logs

+- 7. Resident Research Quality Improvement Project Information

+- 8. In-service Exam, Raphex Exam, & Radiobiology Exam Scores

+- 9. Journal Club & Other Presentations

+- 10. Mock Oral Board & ABR Scores

+- 11. Milestones Scores

-- 2. Residency Program Guidelines for Rad Onc - 3.
-Professional Information - 4.
-Leave Requests & Calendars of Attendance - 5.
-Rotation Schedules & Resident Call Schedule - 6.
-Resident Patient Logs - 7.
-Resident Research Project Information - 8.
-In-service Exams, Raphex Exam, & Radiobiology Exam Scores - 9.
-Journal Club & Other Presentations - 10.
-Mock Oral Board & ABR Scores - 11.
-Evaluations of the Residents - 12.
-Program Director Evaluations & Residency Confirmations - C. This documentation will be kept in the Program Coordinator's office and is available for inspection.
+- 12. Program Director Evaluations & Residency Confirmations

+- C. This documentation will be kept in the Program Coordinator's office and is available for inspection.

-Residents and Faculty are required to review the 2019 - 2020 Residency Guidelines and return this signed and dated form to the Program Director or Program Coordinator.
+Residents and Faculty are required to review the 2020 - 2021 Residency Guidelines and return this signed and dated form to the Program Director or Program Coordinator.

-I have read the 2019 - 2020 UVA Radiation Oncology Residency Guidelines, I understand them fully, and I agree to participate in the UVA Radiation Oncology Residency Program in compliance with them.
+I have read the 2020 - 2021 UVA Radiation Oncology Residency Guidelines, I understand them fully, and I agree to participate in the UVA Radiation Oncology Residency Program in compliance with them.